s-amundson/wpa-membership2/README.md

 ### `Setup`
 clone the repository to a folder accessible to the web server.
-Copy settings_template.cfg in the static folder to settings.cfg and adjust the settings to meet your needs.
+Copy settings_template.cfg to settings.cfg and adjust the settings to meet your needs.